patrick-kidger/sympytorch/README.md

 ## Extensions

 Not every PyTorch or SymPy operation is supported -- just the ones that I found I've needed!
-There's a dictionary [here](./sympytorch/sympy_module.py#L5) that lists the supported operations -- feel free to submit PRs for any extra operations you need.
+There's a dictionary [here](./sympytorch/sympy_module.py#L5) that lists the supported operations.
+Feel free to submit PRs for any extra operations you need.